OlekAS13/breakout/README.md

 <br>

 ---
 I hope that you will enjoy this game.
 The game was made in three days.
-Shoutout to my older Breakout on Scratch.
+Shoutout to my older Breakout and other arcade Games on Scratch.
 Have Fun!